💰FinanceUpdated March 2026

 How to use this calculator

-1. 1Enter your initial investment (principal) amount.
+1. 1Enter your starting balance.

-2. 2Set the expected annual interest rate (APY).
+2. 2Add the annual interest rate.

 Written by FreeToolCalc Team